-I want to continue making improvements in the Moraga Orinda Fire District.
+I will continue making improvements in the Moraga Orinda Fire District.
 I will represent the interests of the citizens of Orinda to make Orinda Firewise and prevent catastrophic fires.

 My accomplishments in my first 4 years include: